wp-plugins/s3bubble-amazon-s3-backup/readme.txt

 The S3bubble Backup Plugin offers you a totally controllable one stop way to store your data securely and ensure you webpage is safe.

+= Params - these can be added to the shortcode =
+* bucket: //your amazon bucket
+* folder: //your amazon s3 folder
+* autoplay: //true or false
+* height: //height of the player
+* playlist: //hidden
+* style: plain //hide bar on single audio player

 **Functions:**
 *Secure installation process,
 *Scheduling,